PTiringer/nomad-FAIR/README.md

 It is openly readable, but requires an MPCDF account for active contributions.
 If you are a member of the FAIRmat or NOMAD CoE project, contribute here.

-Most sub-modules, e.g. NOMAD's parsers, are hosted in individual projects on GitHUB within the [nomad-coe organization](https://github.com/nomad-coe).
+Most sub-modules, e.g. NOMAD's parsers, are hosted in individual projects on GitHub within the [nomad-coe organization](https://github.com/nomad-coe).

 ## Getting started